Le Bouchon d’Armance

 To drink: Champagne with body.

-This is a triple cream, soft, bloomy rind cow’s milk cheese which, by and large, can be made wherever in France, but usually hails from the Brie-area or Normandy.
-By far, most Brillat-Savarin are made from pasteurized milk, but it not all that uncommon with varieties from raw milk as well.
+This is a triple cream, soft, bloomy rind cow’s milk cheese which, by and large, can be made wherever in France, but usually hails from the Brie-area, Normandy and towards Burgundy.
+By far, most Brillat-Savarin are made from pasteurised milk, but it not all that uncommon with varieties from raw milk as well.
 In the case of the cheese made from raw milk, it is usually artisanal or farmstead.
 A very rich cheese and is often referred to as the “fois gras” of the cheese world.